phuong27102000/NTRU_HRSS_KEM_SV/Draft_Phuong/README.md

-Codes that Phuong don't know where to put it in
+Codes that Phuong doesn't know where to put in